Como Hacer Quesadillas De Flor De Calabaza

 - Cut into wedges, serve at once with salsa, avocados, and lime wedges.

-If you are wondering como hacer quesadillas de flor de calabaza, or how to make pumpkin flower quesadillas, as you would say in English, this is a delightful recipe to follow.
+If you are wondering “como hacer quesadillas de flor de calabaza” or how to make pumpkin flower quesadillas, as you would say in English, this is a delightful recipe to follow.
 Pumpkin flowers, cheese and mushrooms are used to fill the tasty tortillas.
-You do not have to use a rye tortilla like in the picture.
-You can use any type of tortilla you like.
-A lot of people have never tasted squash flowers before so you will enjoy trying a new flavor and your family will enjoy these simple yet delicious tortillas also.
+You can use any type of tortilla you like – corn, flour, even rye tortillas.
+A lot of people have never tasted squash flowers before so you will enjoy trying something new and your family will enjoy these simple yet delicious tortillas also.
+The photo shows what pumpkin flowers look like.

 Leave a Reply